-The property pessimists are out again telling us how a rising interest rates will lead to real estate Armageddon.
+The property pessimists are out again telling us how a rising interest rates will strangle our property markets and lead to real estate Armageddon.

 There has always been a good excuse to avoid investing in real estate, but while these may seem valid in the short term, the long term trend in property prices has been solid gains.

 The next 10 years in property are going to be just as good as the last decade has been, and the one before that too!

 There will always be someone telling you not to invest in property.